 The greatest benefits of organic coffee growing may be global ones.

-- The reasons that organic growing practices benefit farms are also good for the environment at large: healthy soil, clean water, sustainability, and the protection of natural habitats.
+- Organic growing practices are good for the environment at large, prioritizing healthy soil, clean water, sustainability, and the protection of natural habitats.

-- And the avoidance of petroleum-based fertilizers increases the amount of carbon dioxide that plants absorb from the air, reducing farms’ carbon footprint and helping to fight global warming.
+- The avoidance of petroleum-based fertilizers allows plants to absorb more carbon dioxide from the air, reducing farms’ carbon footprint and helping to fight global warming.

 Here’s the bottom line.
 Organic coffee may taste better.
 It may be better for you.
 But the 10-15% premium you pay for organic coffee brands is a huge investment in farmers, their workers, and the planet we all share.